 Do the facts support intent to commit the crime?
 Without intent to commit the crime, a conviction cannot occur.
 Perhaps you walked away from the store, not aware that an item was on your person.
 Perhaps your child pulled merchandise into the stroller while you were not looking.
 Or the store personnel have made an error and are falsely accusing you of fraudulently changing a price tag, when in fact it was done through employee error.
 These are just a few examples of a defense that can be used, especially if you have no prior shoplifting charges.
 While store personnel and Security Guards receive training in theft prevention, witness observation is subjective and a false accusation can result in the retail store being sued.
 Surveillance cameras are reliable but they are unable to capture every angle and area of the retail store.

 If you are accused of shoplifting, what should you do?
 If confronted by store security, attempting to resist or flee can be construed as strong evidence of guilt.
 Do not sign anything or make any statements to store personnel.
 Once law enforcement is involved, it is best to invoke your right of counsel, as an innocent explanation could lead to a legal conviction.
 Don’t let an unfounded allegation ruin your future!
 It is in your best interest that you seek the advice and counsel of an experienced Defense Lawyer.
-Call the Law Office of Frank P. Remsen, P.A., and let our legal team review the evidence, as we fully understand the legal process and the law as it applies to your case.
+Call the Remsen Family Law Firm, and let our legal team review the evidence, as we fully understand the legal process and the law as it applies to your case.
 We will work to get you a successful resolution.